robertu94/robertu94.github.io/content/learning/development.markdown

 You can't really begin to discuss the way you are going to implement a design until you truly understand the constraints involved.
 In most software engineering methodologies, this is called requirements analysis or requirements gathering.

-So what does this do with the craftmanship of software?
+So what does this do with the craftsmanship of software?
 Writing good requirements is difficult.
 Almost no one knows exactly what they want from the beginning and can correctly anticipate how that will shift over time.
 A software craftsman can tell the difference between certain and uncertain requirements and design in such a way as to obviate those concerns.